torchbox/wagtaildraftsharing/README.md

 ### ``MAX_TTL``

 The default expiry time for generated links, in seconds.
-Defaults to 1 week.
+Defaults to 28 days.
 Set it to a negative value to disable expiry.

 ### ```ADMIN_MENU_POSITION```